dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 end
 {% endhighlight %}

 The downside is that any changes to products will take up to an hour to appear in cached search results.
 We can build a callback so when a record is updated in primary DB it not only updates the index but also flushes cache.
 To keep things simple we will delete all Redis keys matching `ProductSearch:perform:*` pattern but this needs to be improved for scaling.
+To be honest this caching technique might be more trouble than it's worth.

 {% highlight ruby %}
 class Product < ApplicationRecord